ntnyq/eslint-plugin-ntnyq/docs/rules/prefer-newline-after-file-header.md

 # ntnyq/prefer-newline-after-file-header

+> Require a newline after file header.

+- 💼 This rule is enabled in the ✅ `recommended` [config](https://eslint-plugin.ntnyq.com/guide/#the-recommended-preset).

 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fix-problems) can automatically fix some of the problems reported by this rule.

-> Require a newline after file header.

 ## :book: Rule Details